tsgates/arch-wiki-markdown/wiki/Dovecot.md

 Dovecot
 =======

+Summary help replacing me

+This article explains how to install and configure Dovecot.

+> Related

+Postfix

+Courier MTA

+OpenSMTPD

+Fail2ban

 This article describes how to set up a mail server suitable for personal or small office use.

 Dovecot is an open source IMAP and POP3 server for Linux/UNIX-like systems, written primarily with security in mind.
 Developed by Timo